What Are Soap Nuts, and How Do You Use Them?

 what are soap nuts

-Contrary to its name, these are actually berries!
-These dried shells – or husks – of soapberries contain a natural cleaning agent that works like a detergent called Saponin.
-Saponin works as a surfactant.
+Contrary to their name, these are actually berries!
+These dried shells—or husks—of soapberries contain a natural cleaning agent called saponin that works like a detergent.
+Saponin is also a surfactant.
 Surfactants are a common ingredient even in commercial detergents.
-But unlike chemical surfactants, these are 100% natural and biodegradable making them an amazing alternative to store-bought detergents.
+But unlike chemical surfactants, these are 100% natural and biodegradable, making them an amazing alternative to store-bought detergents.

-Surfactants, or surface-active agents, lower the water’s surface tension making the particles slipperier and helping remove dirt from your clothes.
+Surfactants, or surface-active agents, lower the water’s surface tension, making the particles slippier and helping remove dirt from clothes.

 What are Soap Nuts’ Advantages Over Commercial Detergents?